These buttery smooth BEST Mashed Potatoes are our go-to potato side dish for every dinner and holiday get together. They’re my FAVORITE!!

-- 5 lbs potatoes washed, peeled, and cut into chunks
+- 5 pounds russet potatoes washed, peeled and cut into cubes

-Place cut potatoes into a large pot.
-Add water to pot, covering potatoes.
-Let water come to a boil, then lower heat and simmer until potatoes are tender (about 20-25 minutes).
+- Place cut potatoes into a large pot and add enough water to cover potatoes.
+Bring water to a boil, then lower the heat and simmer for 20–25 minutes, or until potatoes are fork-tender.
+Drain the water.